-UVA Astronomer Among the Scientists Testing the Webb Telescope’s Capabilities, Pushing the Boundaries of Our Understanding of the Universe
+UVA Astronomer Among the Scientists Testing the Webb Telescope’s Capabilities

 A merging galaxy pair cavort in this image captured by the James Webb Space Telescope, an international mission led by NASA with its partners ESA (European Space Agency) and CSA (Canadian Space Agency).
 This new Webb image of a pair of galaxies, known to astronomers as II ZW 96, was first previewed for Vice President Kamala Harris and French President Emmanuel Macron during a visit to NASA Headquarters in Washington Wednesday, Nov.
 30.